 Situated on a historic piece of land in Rutherford AVA, Sullivan Rutherford Estate is known for their legacy of crafting world class Merlot and Cabernet Sauvignon.
 At the center of the property, the family residence is an architectural jewel designed by John Marsh Davis, one of the disciples of the Frank Lloyd Wright aesthetic.
 Tastings include a privately hosted tour of the estate before diving into a selection of tastings from their Estate and Founder’s Reserve Collections.

 This winery is so secret, it doesn’t even welcome outsiders for tastings – yet.
-Instead, visitors can sample the full-bodied flagship wines at The Caves of Soda Canyon, a collective tasting space high in the hills above the Stags Leap District.
+Instead, visitors can sample the full-bodied flagship wines at The Caves at Soda Canyon, a collective tasting space high in the hills above the Stags Leap District.
 Owners Dan and Kim Johnson handle most tastings themselves, which is a great way to get to understand the inspiration behind their Jungle Love Vineyard cabernet.
 As Johnson explains it, the winery is named after an African animal that is part zebra and part giraffe – a critter that “represents nature’s unlimited imagination.”

 Proprietors (and San Francisco natives) Fred and Sally Schweiger have lived and worked on their family estate since the 1960s; it’s not uncommon for both or one of them to welcome visitors in their tasting room that sits high above St. Helena on Spring Mountain Road.
-The winery cranks out about 4,200 cases a year; most come for the Dedication, a bold Bordeaux-style blend of cabernet sauvignon, merlot, cabernet franc, and malbec.
-One of the more popular tasting options includes an ATV tour of the estate; if you’re lucky, son and winemaker Andy Schweiger will do the driving.
+The winery makes about 4,200 cases of wine per year; most come for the Dedication, a bold Bordeaux-style blend of Cabernet Sauvignon, Merlot, Cabernet Franc, and Malbec.
+One of the more popular tasting options includes an ATV tour of the estate; if you’re lucky, son (and winemaker) Andy Schweiger will do the driving.